Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Curiosity

-Sir James was one of the driving forces behind Reckitt and Sons, an industrialist, a philanthropist and city leader, he was also powerful advocate for public libraries and founded the first free public library in the city in 1889.
+Born in 1833, Sir James Reckitt remains one of Hull’s most famous citizens – a pioneering industrialist, for many years the head of Reckitt and Sons, a philanthropist and city leader, and a powerful advocate for public libraries.
+He founded the first free public library in the city in 1889.
+2024 was the centenary of his death.

 He is famously quoted as saying:

-"The main object of a free library is not only in satisfying a thirst for knowledge, but to create a thirst where it is now absent".
+"The main object of a free library is not only in satisfying a thirst for knowledge, but to create a thirst where it is now absent."